reineckef/quandico/README.md

 ```

 ## Issues
-Please report bugs to the author [Frank Reinecke][me] or file
-them on quandico's home [on GitHub](http://github.com/reineckef/quandico).
+Please report bugs by opening a new issued here [on GitHub](http://github.com/reineckef/quandico).

+## Author Contact
+Fot other inquiries (no bug reports, please) you can [Frank Reinecke][send a message to me].

 <!-- REFERENCES -->